Beach Strolls, Volcano Climbs, Bamboo Forests & more

 With so many adventurous offerings, how do you know which is the best hike for you on Maui?
 Take the stress out of your vacation planning, and check out Pride of Maui’s Top 10 Hikes in Maui article.
 Here, you will learn all the awesome details about each hike; how long it is, if it’s appropriate for children, and where on Maui it’s located.
 Discover unique eco-zones in Hawaii, plan a day hike or an overnight camping trip, and feel amazing knowing that you have the most thorough information available.

 Waste less time on vacation, and maximize your valuable time in paradise.
-With real facts and the best research available at your fingertips, enjoy the local expert knowledge provided below.
+ACTIVITY MAUI offers some great options.
+Book early to insure availability.
+Make great decisions using real facts and the best research available at your fingertips read the local expert knowledge provided below (click MORE).
 Happy hiking, Malama Pono, and A Hui Hou!

 1. ‘Iao Valley State Park, Central Maui, 1/2-1.8 miles